 Mothers (and grandmothers) are the backbone of our society, the birth givers, the nurturers.
 Without you, we would not have life, love or guidance.
 So I hope you have the happiest day of the year with all the pomp and circumstance you so richly deserve.

 So pick up the phone and call.
 You never know when you might not be able to do so again.

 And to my Mom, I love and miss you.
+I can not thank you enjoy for always being there for me no matter what.
 I look forward to when I see you again.
 Happy Mother's Day.